Hublot: The Jean-Claude Biver era

-Crocco, preoccupied by his own design work and many activities for the Hand-in-Hand Foundation, a charity helping deprived children all around the world, set out to look for someone to who oversee Hublot.
+Crocco, preoccupied by his own design work and many activities for the Hand-in-Hand Foundation, A charity helping deprived children all around the world, set out to look for someone to oversee Hublot.
 In late 2003, Jean-Claude Biver, then president of Swatch Group's Omega division, met Crocco, and in May 2004, Biver assumed duties as CEO, becoming a board member and minority shareholder in Hublot Watches.

 Upon his arrival, Biver set about creating a new flagship collection that was unveiled in Basel in April 2005, with the Hublot "Big Bang" chronograph.
 It was an immediate success and orders increased threefold in one year.
 A few months later, in November 2005, the Big Bang chronograph was awarded internationally, receiving the "2005 Design Prize" in the "Geneva Watchmaking Grand Prix", the "Sports Watch Prize" at the "Watch of the Year" ceremony in Japan, and the Middle Eastern Prize for the "Best Oversized Watch" at the Editor’s Choice "Watch of the Year" in Bahrain.
-Following the arrival of Biver in 2004, the brand's sales were 24 million Swiss francs and by the end of 2006, sales were close to 100 million Swiss franc.
+Following the arrival of Biver in 2004, the brand's sales were 24 million Swiss francs and by the end of 2006, sales were close to 100 million Swiss francs.

 Hublot stores

 As of 2019, Hublot had 169 Boutiques in several countries.
 In February 2007, Hublot opened its first mono-brand store in Paris, in the Rue Saint-Honoré.
 The second was opened in the summer of that year, in the Hôtel Byblos, Saint-Tropez.
-Today, Hublot has store on Bond Street, London.
+Today, Hublot has a store on Bond Street, London.
 United States locations include Bal Harbour, Beverly Hills, Boca Raton, Dallas, Houston, two in Las Vegas, New York, Palm Beach and Scottsdale.